cronofy/cronofy-node/README.md

 Takes options object and an optional callback, either returning a promise or calling the provided callback with the body of the response (or error, if applicable).

-See full details in the [Batch](https://docs.cronofy.com/developers/api/batch/)
+See full details in the [Batch documentation](https://docs.cronofy.com/developers/api/batch/).

 #### Options Object